-Katya joined PPMI in February of 2020 as a senior researcher, and she also works as an Assistant Professor at Pazmany Peter Catholic University in Hungary.
-At PPMI, Katya focuses primarily on education, but also broadly on various political, economic and social issues in Eastern Europe and Eastern Partnership countries.
-Katya has extensive experience in policy analysis and qualitative research, especially desk research, conducting interviews and fieldwork.
-As a senior researcher, her primary responsibilities include data analysis and report drafting, as well as taking a lead on structuring and presenting written research.
-Katya's academic research have been published in several book chapters and peer-reviewed journals, and her book will be published in 2021 by Central European University Press.
+Katya joined PPMI in February of 2020 as a senior researcher, while she also works as an Assistant Professor at Pazmany Peter Catholic University in Hungary.
+At PPMI, Katya focuses primarily on education, but is also regularly involved in other projects concerning various political, economic and social issues in Eastern Europe and Eastern Partnership countries.
+Katya has extensive experience in policy analysis and qualitative research, as well as conducting desk research, interviews and fieldwork.
+As a senior researcher, her primary responsibilities include data analysis and report drafting, and she is always happy to take a lead on structuring and presenting written research.
+Katya's academic research have been published in several book chapters and peer-reviewed journals, and her book was published by Central European University Press in 2021.
 She is fluent in Hungarian, Russian and English.

 - BA, International Relations, Saint Cloud State University (USA), 2009